 During your subsequent sessions your psychologist will work with you step by step to uncover any blockages or resistances you may have and give you skills and tools to help you understand yourself better and how the tackle the problem.
 The number of sessions you will need will depend upon the type and severity of your presenting problem and this will be worked out between you, your psychologist and your GP (if you have a Mental Health Treatment Plan).

 At Essential Nature we use a variety of evidence based therapeutic techniques.
-We primarily use Cognitive Behavioural Therapy (CBT), Solution Focused Therapy and mindfulness based techniques.
+We primarily use Cognitive Behavioural Therapy (CBT), Solution Focused Brief Therapy (SFBT) and Mindfulness-based therapy.

 The Enneagram, an incredibly useful and transformative personality tool, is also used in sessions to help you uncover the core beliefs that hold you back.
-To learn more about the Enneagram or to determine your personality type before your session, please go to www.enneagraminstitute.com where you can read more and even complete a free test to help you to begin to determine your type.
+To learn more about the Enneagram or to determine your personality type before your session, please go to www.enneagraminstitute.com or www.enneagramworldwide.com where you can read more and even begin to determine your primary personality type.

 It is a requirement that registered psychologists, licensed by the Health Practitioner Board of Australia, abide by the Boards and Australian Psychological Society ethical guidelines.